Einsteins-Workshop/launch-mc/README.md

 5. Make sure that Minecraft is already installed on the computer

+6. Install WinGet.
+	a.
+In the bottom search of a windows machine, search for WinGet.
+This should give the WinGet app downloadable from windows App store.
+Follow instructions to install.
+This should install a program in C:\Program Files\WinGet\Links\psexec.exe

-6. If using a windows machine, go to repository directy and run python windows_setup.py
+7. If using a windows machine, go to repository directy and run python windows_setup.py

+8. Copy shortcuts from C:\etc to Desktop

+9. For both shortcuts, edit shortcuts, go to Advanced properties, and set to "Run as administrator".
+Be sure to apply changes.

 The script should do the following:

-1. Install WinGet
-2. Install portablemc
+1. Install portablemc
-3. Move files to /etc/launch-mc directory
+2. Move files to /etc/launch-mc directory
-4. Add executable properties to batch file
+3. Create shortcuts

 After setup, make sure to run mc-update.bat to start update process